BTran3706/Register-Hand-Gestures/README.md

  "r" removes background mask

- hit space to start processing the webcam image (in the blue box)
+ hold space to start processing the webcam image (in the blue box)

 i'll change this to be more professional later